ULL-ESIT-PL/example2test/README.md

 This package may help when you follow a methodology like this one:

-1. Code a new feature for your program
+1. You code a new feature for your program
-2. Run your program against a input file that test the new feature
+2. You run your program against a new input file that test the new feature
+3. You check the output.
+If it looks good then
-2. Run your program again and redirect the output
+4. The you run your program again but this time redirecting the output to a file
-3. Check the output.
-If it looks good then you make a test that
+5. Then you make mocha test that
   1. Runs the program against that input file and
   2. Check the new output is the same as in the previously redirected file